penumbra-zone/penumbra/docs/protocol/src/addresses_keys/transaction_crypto.md

 It is security-critical that `(key, nonce)` pairs are not reused.
 We do this by either:

 * deriving per-action keys from ephemeral shared secrets using a fixed nonce (used for notes and memo keys),
-* deriving per-action keys from the outgoing viewing key using a nonce derived from a commitment (used for swaps).
+* deriving per-action keys from the outgoing viewing key using a fixed nonce (used for swaps).

 We use each key at maximum once with a given nonce.
 We describe the nonces and keys below.